Anca Heltne: Career

+Doping violations

 She finished eleventh at the 2014 IAAF World Indoor Championships but had a positive drug test at the 2014 Romanian indoor championships.
 She was handed an eight-year doping ban for the use of Methandienone and Dehydrochloromathyltestosterone.
 She admitted to purchasing Dianabol and Turinabol from an online steroid vendor and provided further information on drug trafficking networks to the Romanian National Anti-Doping Agency.
 Her coach and husband, Runar Heltne, avoided a ban from coaching after she and another of the coach's athletes, Sergiu Ursu, advised that Runar Heltne was not aware of their doping.
+In October 2022, Runar Heltne received a five year doping ban to end in 2025.

+In October 2022, Heltne received a lifetime competition ban following a third doping violoation.

 Family

 She married Norwegian decathlete Runar Heltne in 2001, and he later became her coach.
 In 2011, the couple had their first child, a boy named Kristian.